oferonmi/datafilik.github.io/_drafts/sub-saharan-tech-chronicle-chapter1.md

 'Was there a delibrate power shut-off for his area due to power rotations, or did some breaker switch trip due to power surge', He thought.

-Contnuing his train of thought he reasoned, 'Had the transformer for the line supplying his house, blown or was there a much bigger issue at the power sub-station supplying his township'.
+Continuing his train of thought he reasoned, 'Had the transformer for the line supplying his house, blown or was there a much bigger issue at the power sub-station supplying his township'.

 These were typical scenarios that played out in Pascal's mind each time a power outage occured.